Contesting a Situation

 The Service administratif de rajustement des pensions alimentaires pour enfants (SARPA) assists parents who want to have support payments for a child under 18 recalculated out of court.
 Please note that this administrative service cannot modify the terms of a judgment.

-Contact SARPA for information about the eligibility requirements for this service.
+Contact SARPA for information about the eligibility requirements.

-Within 30 days of receiving a decision, you, as a debtor of support, can lodge an appeal with the Superior Court for any of the following reasons:
+Within 30 days of receiving a decision, you can lodge an appeal with the Superior Court if you are a debtor of support and:

-- You do not agree to let us collect the support payments because you believe that you are not subject to the Act to facilitate the payment of support.
+- you do not agree to let us collect the support payments because you believe that you are not subject to the Act to facilitate the payment of support; or

-It is recommended that you consult a legal adviser for more information as to how to lodge an appeal with the Superior Court.
+We recommend that you consult a legal adviser for more information on lodging an appeal with the Superior Court.

 You can file a complaint with the Bureau de la protection des droits de la clientèle if: